KatieJ16/Othello/README.txt

 I also made the minimax work for the test, but it seemed that my other method worked better.

 The new improvements:
-added more depth to the minimax.
-Didn’t always pick corners, which are very important pieces, so I added that if a corner was a legal move, it would be picked.
+tried added more depth to the minimax, but original AI was working better Didn’t always pick corners, which are very important pieces, so I added that if a corner was a legal move, it would be picked.
+When I tried to make the minimax have a more depth, I was getting to many bugs that I couldn’t figure out.
+Made a negamax that uses recursion. didn’t always pick corners, so added part to help get to corners the negamax beats ConstantTimePlayer pretty well.
+Beats while white more than while black